← Back to 後漢書

 [] * () **[簿]*

 Commentary: ‘Gold Mountain’ is Mount Golden Gate.
 Li Daoyuan places it south of Mianchi.
-‘Stone Forest’ is the massif also known as Mount Wan’an in Henan commandery— The variant character is read bo.
-The Luoyang county gazetteer describes a giant stone mass south of the city, wooded and capped by the Great Stone Shrine, two hundred zhang tall.
+‘Stone Forest’ is the massif also known as Mount Wan’an in Henan commandery— The variant character is read bo. [bu] says "South of Luoyang County, within the great stone mountain, are mixed trees; there is a shrine called Great Stone Shrine; the mountain is two hundred zhang high."
 Sound glosses: yin (yu-jin), wei (wu-lai), the damaged graph (cu-hui), yu as ‘corner,’ wei as yu-gui—all denote towering crags.

 30